-By completing the "5 Rivers" (listed on the next page) your club is eligible for the "5 Rivers Pro Program".
+By completing the "5 Rivers" your club is eligible for the 5 Rivers Pro Program.
 Discounts and restrictions vary amongst manufacturers (listed below).
+Please contact

-Please contact Andrew Loffredo (Andrew.loffredo@tu.org) for more information and to place orders.
+Andrew Loffredo (aloffredo@tu.org) for more information and to place orders.

 IMPORTANT: DO NOT MENTION YOUR DISCOUNT TO ANYONE OUTSIDE OF YOUR CLUB OR CONTACT MANUFACTERS DIRECTLY!!
 THIS WILL RESULT IN TERMINATION OF YOUR PRODEALS!!